OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-06.md

 ## 1 Kings 6:14

-So Solomon built the house and finished it.
+Thus, Solomon constructed the house and completed it.

 ## 1 Kings 6:15